 Jermyn man charged with making explosives at public housing complex

-May 21—A Jermyn man was charged with having weapons of mass destruction and related counts after police said he made explosives in his apartment at a public housing complex.
+May 21—A Jermyn man faces a weapons of mass destruction charge and other counts after police said he made explosives in his apartment at a public housing complex.

 Sacchetti told police he was making gunpowder in the woods behind the building and brought a container of the powder into his apartment.
 He was burned when an ash from a lit cigarette ignited the material, according to a criminal complaint.